aesad/CNNvsRNN-MNIST/README.md

 </p>

 **Observation:**
-- GRU achieves similar accuracy to LSTM with faster training time.
+- GRU achieves slightly superior accuracy to the LSTM with a faster training time..
-- Training is stable, and generalization is slightly better than LSTM.

 ---